3-2-1 Contact: Seasons production

 When production finally resumed for the second season, which premiered on October 17, 1983, the show presented a more realistic appearance, as the new cast convened in a suburban basement (these segments were shot at Reeves Teletape, which also housed Sesame Street at the time).
 The celebrity segments were discontinued and the science topic was introduced by a computer cursor which typed out the week's topic and subtopic of the day, replacing the visual films used in the first season.
 This cast continued until October 18, 1985.
 Ozzie Alfonso was Contact's new director and Al Hyslop its executive producer.

 When the fifth season began on September 22, 1986, a third cast was introduced.
 However, unlike the previous casts, they did not meet in any specific setting; instead, they appeared in various taped and filmed segments.
 The show ended after seven seasons and 225 episodes on November 18, 1988, with reruns airing until September 27, 1992.
 Reruns resumed the next year on commercial television, with All American Television handling syndication.

 A frequent segment of the show was The Bloodhound Gang, a series about a group of young detectives who used science to solve crimes.
-Episodes of the series needed to be run in regular sequence for understandable viewing, as many Bloodhound Gang mysteries were cut among two or three Contact episodes.